tomravalde/thesis/viva-comments.md

 > some background information about the Case Studies would be helpful, especially for the main Case Study (e.g. climate, rationale, work done by others, …);

+Many thanks,
+Tom

-I've added in some comments on climate [TODO:cross-ref], and extended Section 6.1 to include more about the rationale, work done by others and the Chinese context (citing [TODO: citations])
+I've added in some comments on climate [TODO:cross-ref], and extended Section 6.1 to include more about the rationale, work done by others and the Chinese context (citing [TODO: citations]) and relevant comments on region's weather [@ChinaMeteorologicalAdministration2018]

 - Rationale -- see Section 6.1. where I think this was covered?
 - Work done by others